SkinsTrackr/skinstrackr/README.md

 ### Is all my data private?
 Where is it stored?

-Since SkinsTrackr currently only supports the Steam Web token for login (which is a one-time-use), no credentials or sensitive info is stored at all.
-The only stored data are logged in users with their cached inventories.
+The only stored data are your inventory items for offline viewing and settings.
+Everything is stored on your computer.

-Nothing is ever sent to external servers except for the necessary Steam API calls to retrieve your profile and inventory.
+No credentials or sensitive info are ever stored or sent to an external server.
+The only exceptions are the necessary Steam requests to login and retrieve your profile/inventory.

 ---